-General agreement – General Payment Service Agreement, conditions of which are applied to the Merchant.
+General agreement – General Payment Services Agreement, conditions of which are applied to the Merchant.

 Merchant – the Client of the Paysera System who sells goods and services and uses one or more services of payment collection for Merchants indicated in the System and provided by Paysera.